 - Design basic replication strategies to achieve high availability;

-- Data storage: efficient use of secondary storage, records, blocks.
+- Data storage: efficient use of secondary storage, records, and blocks.
 Searching: index structures, sequential files, trees, hashing, multidimensional indexes.

-- Query execution: evaluation plan, algebraic laws, cost estimation, algorithms for operators, sorting and joining relations, query execution and pipelining.
+- Query execution: evaluation plan, algebraic laws, cost estimation, algorithms for operators, sorting and joining relations, query execution, and pipelining.